About Club Volleyball

 • The OVA master tournament schedule is posted over the summer enabling families to know most of a team’s tournament schedule in advance.

-• Tournaments are typically one full day on the weekend with the exception of Provincials and Nationals which take place over 2-3 days, depending on the age division.
+• Tournaments are typically one full day on the weekend with the exception of Provincials and Nationals which take place over 3 days and include a mid-week commitment.
+Senior teams may also participate in Grand Prix tournaments which are 2 day tournaments.

 From 16U through 18U, coaches may play whichever line-ups they choose.